June 26, 2025 (6mo ago) — last updated December 11, 2025 (29d ago)

 For example, if “impact” is a core value, your career plan might progress from leading a small team (5 years) to directing major initiatives (10 years) to mentoring the next generation (20 years).

-International indexes show wide differences between countries in work-life balance, which affects people’s ability to design lives that match their values.2
+Work–life balance varies widely across countries and cultures, which affects people’s ability to design lives that match their values2.

 Turning Vision Into Actionable Steps